Financial Tips

 Password protocols

 Quentin and his partner Fernando shared their finances.
-They both used Online Banking, but they had a single sign in that they shared between the two of them.
+They both used Digital Banking, but they had a single sign in that they shared between the two of them.
 They didn’t know this made their account less secure.
 When some mysterious transfers that neither of them recognized appeared on their statements, it was clear someone had hacked their accounts.

 Watch out!

-Even if it’s with someone you trust, like a partner or spouse, you should never share your Online Banking credentials with anyone.
+Even if it’s with someone you trust, like a partner or spouse, you should never share your Digital Banking credentials with anyone.
 It increases the security risk.
 The person with whom you share the login may have a compromised computer, or they may store the password in a way that’s not secure.
 Make sure everyone with access to the account has their own Login ID and password.